Social Recreation Coordinator

 GENERAL FUNCTION:

 The Social Recreation Coordinator is directly responsible to the Club Director or Program Manager.
-His/Her areas of responsibility are centered around specific program components as indicated in the job description.
+His/her areas of responsibility are centered around specific program components as indicated in the job description.

 KNOW HOW: